Tropical Storm Debby rains misery on flooded Florida

 Energy companies began returning staff to offshore platforms after the storm veered away from the Gulf oil patch and production was rapidly being restarted.

-(Writing by Jane Sutton; Additional reporting by Kevin Gray and Tom Brown in Miami, Laura MacInnis in Washington and Kristen Hays in Houston.; Editing by Tom Brown and Eric Walsh)
+(Writing by Jane Sutton.; Additional reporting by Kevin Gray and Tom Brown in Miami, Laura MacInnis in Washington and Kristen Hays in Houston.; Editing by Vicki Allen and Christopher Wilson)